 When professional actress Sherry Jo Ward was diagnosed with Stiff-Person Syndrome, a rare degenerative disease that slowly inhibits mobility, she turned to theatre to tell her story.
 Funny yet vulnerable, STIFF offers a poignant experience for all audiences.

 In the Theatre Ticket: $35

 On the Screen Ticket: $10 - If you plan to screen this performance with family and friends, please consider donating the price of additional tickets to support the theatre and working artists.
 To purchase this option, please select any date of the performance and choose "On the Screen."
-Your link to stream the show will be sent to you via email on October 12, 2020 and can be viewed until October 25, 2020.
+Your link to stream the show will be sent to you via email on October 12, 2020 and can be viewed at any time until November 1, 2020.

 Virtual Viewing Party: October 15 at 8:30 PM - Join us for a virtual viewing party of the show followed by a post-show discussion!

 Synchronicity Theatre’s staff and administration weighed the option to offer live theatre experiences very carefully and determined that the less-risky, safer approach is to use data and the recommendations of health care providers and scientists to make informed decisions about the best ways to protect the health and well-being of our actors, audiences, staff and crews.
 We have decided to offer extremely-limited live viewing opportunities, and reserve the right to cancel “In the Theatre“ performances if certain criteria are not met.
 Our commitment to providing a space for audiences to come together live with our artists, whenever we are able to do so, reflects our mission to use theatre to build community.